The Last Victim (2021 film): Production

 The Last Victim was conceptualized over fifteen years before its release.
 Director Naveen A Chathapuram was introduced to the storyline by anthropologist Dr. Neal 'Doc' Justin and the two were originally going to make the feature as an ultra-low budget independent genre film in the vein of Breakdown (1997).
 After a fire at the intended shooting location shelved the project, Chathapuram went on to make other films in the role of a producer, such as CA$H, which was an early starring role for Chris Hemsworth.
-About fifteen years after shelving the project, Chathapuram rediscovered the idea for 'The Last Victim' while he was planning his directorial debut.
-Chathapuram approached up-and-coming screenwriter Ashley James Louis to write a new version of the script based on the original story Chathapuram and 'Doc' Justin had written.
+About fifteen years after shelving the project, Chathapuram rediscovered the idea for The Last Victim while he was planning his directorial debut.
+Chathapuram approached up-and-coming screenwriter Ashley James Louis to write a new version of the script based on the original story Chathapuram and "Doc" Justin had written.
 The project needed to be updated and fleshed out if it was to meet the new ambitions Chathapuram had set out for this his directorial debut.
-Louis agreed, and soon turned in a first draft that went on to get a Script Score of "76" on SLATED.
+Louis agreed, and soon turned in a first draft that went on to get a Script Score of 76 on SLATED.
 Chathapuram then brought on a series of producers and investors and was eventually able to raise around $2 million dollars in order to fund the low-budget independent film.
 During this time, Ralph Ineson (The Witch, The Green Knight) was cast as "Jake Samuels".
 Ali Larter (Final Destination, Resident Evil franchises) was cast as "Susan Orden" and Ron Perlman (Hellboy, Nightmare Alley) was cast as "Sheriff Hickey".
-With the principles and supporting actors cast, the film went into production, and was soon after shot in Canada in just under three weeks.
-The covid-19 pandemic interrupted post-production, pushing back the premiere of the film until 2021's Oldenburg International Film Festival.
+With the principals and supporting actors cast, the film went into production, and was soon after shot in Canada in just under three weeks.
+The COVID-19 pandemic interrupted post-production, pushing back the premiere of the film until 2021's Oldenburg International Film Festival.
 Decal would later release the film in theaters and VOD on May 13, 2022.
 The film serves as Chathapuram's directorial debut.